packsaddle/ruby-saddler/README.md

 | saddler report ...
 ```

-This requires `merge-checkstyle` command, I don't know this command exists.
+This requires `merge-checkstyle` command, I'm not sure that this command exists.
 I search "checkstyle" in rubygems, but I don't find such gem.

 Q: Does Saddler support using both the text and Github reporters simultaneously?